7 Valuable Hiking Backpack Tips to Consider before Buying

 The pack felt fine in the store.
 Twenty minutes into the trail, your shoulders were screaming.

 If that sounds familiar, you are not alone.
 Most people choose a hiking backpack the way they choose a carry-on suitcase.
 They grab something in roughly the right size range, check the price tag, and move on.
-The problem is that backpacks do not work like luggage.
-They interact directly with your skeleton, and if the fit is off, your body will let you know.

 Before you walk into a gear shop or open another browser tab full of reviews, there are a few hiking backpack tips worth understanding first.
 None of them involves brand loyalty, but most involve your own measurements.
 Here is what actually matters to find a comfortable fit.